netblue30/fdns/README.md

 /usr/bin/fdns --daemonize
 exit 0
 `````
+For systemd users, we place a fdns.service file in /etc/fdns directory.

 #### How do I configure Firejail to send all the DNS traffic to fdns by default?